harding/bitcoinops.github.io/_includes/articles/payment-batching.md

 [Child-Pays-for-Parent (CPFP)][topic cpfp] fee bumping or [Replace-by-Fee (RBF)][topic rbf] fee bumping.
-In addition, the more unconfirmed children a transaction has, the more RBF fee bumping will cost as you'll have to pay for both the increased feerate of your transaction as well as for all the potential fees lost to miners when they remove any child transactions in order to accept your replacement.
+In addition, the more unconfirmed children a transaction has, the more RBF fee bumping costs because you'll have to pay for both the increased feerate of your transaction as well as for all the potential fees lost to miners when they remove any child transactions in order to accept your replacement.